Virtual Private Network (VPN)

 A VPN user typically experiences the central network in a manner that is identical to being connected directly to the central network.
 VPN technology via the public Internet has replaced the need to requisition and maintain expensive dedicated leased-line telecommunication circuits once typical in wide-area network installations.

-UNL Information Technology Services recommends and supports Cisco's AnyConnect Secure Mobility VPN.
+NU Information Technology Services recommends and supports Cisco's AnyConnect Secure Mobility VPN.
 It is a VPN client that can be installed and launched from a web browser, and it works on a wide variety of operating systems and hardware configurations.
-The Cisco AnyConnect Secure Mobility VPN client and service will work under current UNL-supported Mac and Windows versions.
+The Cisco AnyConnect Secure Mobility VPN client and service will work under current NU-supported Mac and Windows versions.
 Some selected linux versions also work with the VPN.

 Enrolling in TrueYou Duo

 Before you connect to the NU VPN, you must be enrolled in TrueYou Duo.
 Duo provides two-factor authentication, which is a second layer of security to your online accounts.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.